 British Columbia is known internationally for its outdoor recreation, particularly sportfishing, camping, hiking, boat cruising, driving for pleasure, skiing and hunting.
 The many provincial and federal parks showcase spectacular mountain scenery and varied local physical environments.
 The national parks are mainly in the mountains of eastern BC and include Yoho, Kootenay, Glacier and Mount Revelstoke.
 Pacific Rim National Park on western Vancouver Island has the longest continuous stretch of sand beach in the province.

 BC has the largest provincial parks system in Canada.
 These are classified into four types: recreation areas; class A parks, which are usually campsites and picnic grounds; larger class B parks, which include very large areas such as Garibaldi, Strathcona (BC's first provincial park in 1911) and Tweedsmuir; and class C parks, which are small local recreation areas.
-Approximately 20 million people visit BC’s provincial parks and protected areas each year.
+Approximately 20 million people visit BC’s provincial parks and protected areas annually.

 Provincial Government